-At the request of the Company, the Underwriters have reserved for sale, at the Offering price, up to 7.5% of the shares of the Common Stock that will be offered by this prospectus for directors, officers and employees of the Company.
-Certain purchasers of such reserved shares may be required to agree in writing not to sell, transfer, assign, pledge or hypothecate such shares for 180 days from their date of purchase.
-The number of shares of Common Stock available for sale to the general public will be reduced to the extent such persons purchase such reserved shares.
-Any reserved shares that are not so purchased will be offered by the Underwriters to the general public on the same basis as the other shares offered hereby.
+At the request of WESCO, the underwriters have reserved for sale, at the offering price, up to 7.5% of the shares of the common stock that will be offered by this prospectus for directors, officers and employees of WESCO.
+Some purchasers of the reserved shares may be required to agree in writing not to sell, transfer, assign, pledge or hypothecate such shares for 180 days from their date of purchase.
+The number of shares of common stock available for sale to the general public will be reduced to the extent such persons purchase such reserved shares.
+Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same basis as the other shares offered hereby.